tensorflow/mlir/g3doc/LangRef.md

 significantly simpler.

 Unranked memrefs may provide expressiveness gains in the future and help bridge the gap with unranked tensors.
-Unranked memrefs will still not expected to be exposed to codegen but one may query the rank of an unranked memref (a special op will be needed for this purpose) and perform a switch and cast to a ranked memref as a prerequisite to codegen.
+Unranked memrefs will not be expected to be exposed to codegen but one may query the rank of an unranked memref (a special op will be needed for this purpose) and perform a switch and cast to a ranked memref as a prerequisite to codegen.